 - Historical sketches of northern New York and the Adirondack wilderness: including traditions of the Indians, early explorers, pioneer settlers, hermit hunters, &c

-- of Some of Its Prominent Men and Pioneers
+- History of Essex County: with Illustrations and Biographical Sketches of Some of Its Prominent Men and Pioneers

 - The journal of William Gilliland: 18th century pioneer of the Champlain Valley